sh1v-max/Practice-UI-design-React-and-JS/README.md

 | 12 | 🎮 Snake game    | Simple game of Snake with arrow key controls and score tracking | [View](https://killmysnake.netlify.app/) | [Code](https://github.com/sh1v-max/Practice-UI-design-React-and-JS/tree/main/16-Snake-game) |
 | 13 | 🔁 Toggle Button    | Basic on/off toggle component    | [Coming soon...]() | [Code](https://github.com/sh1v-max/) |

+react loging her can be pasted on the follwoing order, also login cand be added

 ### How to Use

 1. Clone the repo